 Each recording was high-pass filtered to reduce audible frequencies and adjusted so the level of the 28kHz tone was matched.
 They were analyzed in the excellent (free) Sonic Visualiser.
 Some of the peaks and dips in frequency response are doubtlessly caused by the nonlinearities of the tweeter, so don’t trust these measurements as absolutes!

 I wrote about my earlier bat recording experiments with an inexpensive handheld recorder.

-I haven’t tried the Knowles FG-23329 capsule (which are tiny electrets, designed for hearing aids).
-They’re expensive though!
+I haven’t tried the Knowles FG-23329 capsule (a tiny electret, used in many commercial ultrasonic microphones).
+They’re expensive though, around $25.